vastus/120-hour-epic-sax-marathon/training-day.markdown

 Code in Clojure projects is structured into namespaces defined in files.
 Usually each file corresponds to a one namespace identified by the file's path.
-For an example, the file `foo/bar/baz.clj` could contain the namespace `foo.bar.baz`.
+For example, the file `foo/bar/baz.clj` could contain the namespace `foo.bar.baz`.
 This is slightly different from Java, where directories correspond to namespaces (packages) and files under a directory usually contain a single class in the given package.

-The repository that you cloned at the end of the last chapter contains an Leiningen project.
+The repository that you cloned at the end of the last chapter contains a Leiningen project.
 Inside the `src` directory are all the code files of the project.
 The file `training_day.clj` should begin with the following.